Ruskin Bond | Biography | Books | Awards

 Schooling and Education:

 Bond’s early schooling and education was in Bishop Cotton School, Shimla.
-In his school years he won several writing competitions, aslo Hailey Literature Prize and the Irwin Divinity Prize.
+His school years, he won several writing competitions, aslo Hailey Literature Prize and the Irwin Divinity Prize.
 In 1950, he completed his graduation from there.
 In 1951, when he was just sixteen, wrote his first short stories, “Untouchable”.

 After competing his graduation, Ruskin Bond went to London in his aunt home for better prospects.
 He lived there for two years.
 At the age of 17 in London, he began to write his first novel, The Room on the Roof.
 The novel revolves around the life of an orphaned Anglo-Indian teenager Rusty, who did many jobs for living.
 The novel won the John Llewellyn Rhys Prize, (1957) .
 That is given to a British Commonwealth writer under age 30.